-At Coca Cola we believe that we are one of the world’s most inclusive brands.
+At The Coca Cola Company we believe that we are one of the world’s most inclusive brands.
 We’re proud to serve our drinks everywhere we are allowed to operate which amounts to over 200 countries around the world, including 14 countries in the Middle East.

 In recent times we’ve received a number of questions, and heard a few misconceptions, about our operations in the Middle East and in Palestine specifically.

 It’s important to us that we operate with openness, so we want to share some background to our Palestinian business and some of the things that we are proud of since we started our operations there in 1998.

 Today, The Coca Cola Company employs 400 people in three Palestinian bottling plants – in Ramallah, Jericho and Tulkarem – and seven distribution centres.
 Our business supports a further 4,000 Palestinian households through retail and across our supply chain.
 We’re proud to be the country’s third largest employer and fifth largest investor.